-[0126] A comprehensive map of the nitration and chlorination sites in apoA-I is shown in Figure 3.
+[0111] A comprehensive map of the nitration and chlorination sites in apoA-I is shown in Figure 3.
 One observation made during the initial mapping experiments was a potential hierarchy in the various modifications, with two of the MPO-mediated nitration/chlorination sites being modified prior to the other two, one MPO-mediated modification site that was not modified by peroxynitrite, and one peroxynitrite modification site that was not modified by MPO.
-As a result, quantitative experiments was a order of the prior to the other site of the prior of the prio experiments were designed to specifically determine the order of the nitration and chlorination sites.
-[0127] These quantitative experiments used our previously described Native Peptide Reference method to follow the disappearance of the different regions of apoA-I, represented as the respective tyrosine-containing peptides formed by the trypsin digestion (Willard, B.B., Ruse, C.L, Keightley, J.A., Bond, M., and Kinter, M. (2003) Anal.
+As a result, quantitative experiments were designed to specifically determine the order of the nitration and chlorination sites.

+[0112] These quantitative experiments used our previously described Native Peptide Reference method to follow the disappearance of the different regions of apoA-I, represented as the respective tyrosine-containing peptides formed by the trypsin digestion (Willard, B.B., Ruse, C.I., Keightley, J.A., Bond, M., and Kinter, M. (2003) Anal.
 Chem.
-75, 2370-2376,

-- Ruse, C.L, Willard, B., Jin, J.P., Haas, T., Kinter, M., and Bond M. (2002) Anal.
+75, 2370-2376, Ruse, C.I., Willard, B., Jin, J.P., Haas, T., Kinter, M., and Bond M. (2002) Anal.
 Chem.
 74, 1658-1664).
 HDL was treated under nitration or chlorination conditions with increasing amounts of H2O2 in the MPO-mediated reactions, or increasing amounts of peroxynitrite and HOCI in the non-enzymatic reactions.
 The reactions were stopped by protein precipitation with -20°C acetone and separated by SDS-PAGE.
-The apoA-I bands were cut for tryptic digestion and the digests analyzed by capillary column LC-ESI-MS. The progression of MPO-mediated modification of the individual sites in apoA- - I was monitored by plotting mass chromatograms for each tyrosine containing peptide and calculating the respective peak area ratios relative to the unmodified native reference peptide.
+The apoA-I bands were cut for tryptic digestion and the digests analyzed by capillary column LC-ESI-MS. The progression of MPO-mediated modification of the individual sites in apoA-I was monitored by plotting mass chromatograms for each tyrosine containing peptide and calculating the respective peak area ratios relative to the unmodified native reference peptide.
 As shown in Figures 4B and 5B, progression of MPO-mediated modification, with increasing concentrations of H2O2, at each site in apoA-I produces a decreased recovery of the respective unmodified peptides in the digest.
-These data revealed that Y192 serves as the preferred MPO-catalyzed nitration and chlorination site, followed by Y166 and Y29, and with only a minor degree of modification - of Y236 at higher levels of oxidant.
-A comparable pattern of oxidative modification was also seen in the HOCI reaction.
-Remarkably, the relative effectiveness of the HOCI reaction was significantly less than that of the MPO-catalyzed chlorination reaction.
+These data revealed that Y192 serves as the preferred MPO-catalyzed nitration and chlorination site, followed by Y166 and Y29, and with only a minor degree of modification of Y236 at higher levels of oxidant.
+A comparable pattern of oxidative modification was also seen in the HOCl reaction.
+Remarkably, the relative effectiveness of the HOCl reaction was significantly less than that of the MPO-catalyzed chlorination reaction.
 Specifically, the MPO-catalyzed oxidation reaction produced greater modification at every concentration of H2O2 examined relative to molar equivalent amounts of HOCI.
 In contrast, the dose response characteristics of the peroxynitrite reaction differed both in the efficiency of the modification reaction and in the clear preference for nitration of Y18 and the absence of nitration at Y192.